Arda-Arslan/umd_sif/README.md

 # umd_sif
-Small collection of notebooks from UMD SIF
+Small collection of notebooks from University of Maryland's Smith Investment Fund